LeeWolfChun/LeetCodeStorage_HLK/medium/55_Jump-game/README.md

 ## 📌 Problem Statement

-give an array containing intergers, start at index 0, current number is maximum jumping. return true if finish at last index
+Dive an array containing intergers, start at index 0, current number is maximum jumping. return true if finish at last index.

 **Example:**
 - Input: [2,3,1,1,2]